-The output common-mode voltage and output range of the analog output are determined by an internal band-gap reference, in contrast to other codecs that may use a divided version of the supply.
+The output common-mode voltage and output range of the analog output are determined by an internal band-gap reference, in contrast to other codecs that may use a scaled version of the analog supply.
 This scheme is used to reduce the coupling of noise that may be on the supply (such as 217-Hz noise in a GSM cellphone) into the audio signal path.

-However, due to the possible wide variation in analog supply range (2.7 V-3.6 V), an output common-mode voltage setting of 1.35 V, which would be used for a 2.7 V supply case, would be overly conservative if the supply is actually much larger, such as 3.3 V or 3.6 V. In order to optimize device operation, the TLV320AlC3101 includes a programmable output common-mode level, which can be set by register programming to a level most appropriate to the actual supply range used by a particular customer.
+However, due to the possible wide variation in analog supply range (2.7 V-3.6 V), an output common-mode voltage setting of 1.35 V, which would be used for a 2.7 V supply case, would be overly conservative if the supply is actually much larger, such as 3.3 V or 3.6 V. In order to optimize device operation, the TLV320AlC3104 includes a programmable output common-mode level, which can be set by register programming to a level most appropriate to the actual supply range used by a particular customer.
 The output common-mode level can be varied among four different values, ranging from 1.35 V (most appropriate for low supply ranges, near 2.7 V) to 1.8 V (most appropriate for high supply ranges, near 3.6 V).
-Note that there is also some limitation on the range of DVDD voltage as well in determining which setting is most appropriate.
+Note that the recommended DVDD voltage is dependent on the CM setting, as shown in Table 4.